 Reproduction and the Vagina

 An imbalance in the vaginal bacterial community appears to lead to infertility, preterm birth, and spontaneous abortion.
 When the vaginal microbiome is functioning well, it can aid successful reproduction.
-Research also shows that a mother with a healthy microbiome at the time of delivery will even ‘seed’ the female infant’s vagina during delivery to promote a lifetime of vaginal health for future generations and prevent BV.
+Research also shows that a mother with a healthy microbiome at the time of delivery will get even ‘seed’ the female infant’s vagina during delivery to promote a lifetime of vaginal health for future generations and prevent BV.

 Cancer and Vaginal Bacteria